ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 Please refer to the [FE requirements](feRequirements.md) to learn more about the finite element requirements and result requirements.
 The first four methods receive an object of type `FERequirements`.
 This object is responsible for passing different types of information needed for the local evaluation of the local linear algebra objects.
-The first method, `evaluateScalar`, simply returns by value because it is cheaper to return a `double`, for example when evaluating energy.
+The first method, `evaluateScalar`, simply returns by value because it is cheaper to return a `double`, for example, when evaluating energy.
 The other methods, `evaluateVector`, `evaluateMatrix`, and `calculateLocalSystem`, receive one or two additional output arguments where the results are to be written.
 This interface is needed to circumvent the dynamic memory allocation, that is required if these methods return by value.